 Slide 33: Contents part 3

-In this part we are going to do feedback to explain our experiences which allowed us to learn about what not to do.
-To do it in a fun way, we are going to open a pizzeria and we are going to organize ourselves to serve pizzas to our customers.
-We're going to put everything in place to make our pizzeria fail to make a good meal.
+In this part we are going to give feedbacks based on different experiences.
+This allowed us to learn what NOT to do.
+To make it fun, we are going to open a pizzeria and we are going to organize to serve pizzas to our customers.
+We're going to put everything in place to make our pizzeria fails to deliver a good meal.

 Slide 34: Elizabeth

 To start, we will organize our team.
-In AI project, there are 3 main phases.
+In an AI project, there are 3 main phases.
 The first phase is the exploration phase, we will test if the project is feasible, then we move on to an industrialization phase and finally we have a “Deployment and Run” phase.

 So here, I present to you Elisabeth, Elisabeth is a Data Scientist.
-We order her to work alone on the exploration phase.
+We asked her to work alone on the exploration phase.

 Slide 35: Elizabeth

-So, Elisabeth is an excellent cooker, we ask her to knead the pizza dough and spread it.
+So, Elisabeth is an excellent cook, we asked her to knead the pizza dough and spread it.
 She does it very well.

 Slide 36: Elizabeth

-Now, Elisabeth have finished.
+Now, Elisabeth is done.

 Slide 37: Elisabeth - Hicham